jddiamantopoulos/assistive-color-proximity-reader/README.md

 ## Project History

-Originally developed in 2023 as an engineering prototype.
+Contributors are listed based on GitHub history.
+Originally developed in late 2023 as an engineering prototype.

-Refactored and documented in 2026 to improve maintainability and system integration.
+Migrated to my personal GitHub for portfolio purposes in early 2026; also refactored and documented to improve maintainability and system integration.
+Original authorship and commit history have been preserved.

 ---